Latest

 OKRE Focus: Black Dog

-For our last OKRE Focus, George Jaques and Rhianna Dhillon took us through the journey behind OKRE-supported film Black Dog, focusing on the paramount importance of showing vulnerable children as a whole character with skills and hobbies, “not just [as] grieving children, they are so much more than that”.
-The discussion looked into how best to implement lived experience from children sensitively without “sensationalising” their difficult experiences, and how not every story needs to have a defined beginning or happy ending in order to have an impact.
+Film critic Rhianna Dhillon interviewed filmmaker George Jaques to understand the journey behind OKRE-supported film Black Dog.
+The discussion considered how best to implement lived experience from children sensitively without sensationalising their difficult experiences, and how not every story needs to have a defined beginning, or happy ending, to have an impact.

 Session 12